-Our stores generally are located on land leased by our subsidiaries.
-The contracted lease terms, including renewal options, generally range from 20 to 40 years.
-Our leases typically provide for a minimum annual rent and contingent rent to be determined as a percentage of the applicable store's annual gross revenues, subject to market-based minimum annual rents.
+Our stores generally are located on land that is leased.
+The contracted lease terms, including renewal options, generally range from 10 to 40 years.
+Our leases typically provide for a minimum annual rent plus contingent rent to be determined as a percentage of the applicable store's annual gross revenues.
 We currently pay contingent rent in only a small number of our stores.
 Generally, leases are "net leases" that require us to pay our pro rata share of taxes, insurance and maintenance costs.
-Typically, one of our subsidiaries is a party to the lease, and performance is guaranteed by the Company for all or a portion of the lease term.

 In addition to our leased stores, we lease a 47,000 square foot office building and 30,000 square foot warehouse facility in Dallas, Texas, for use as our corporate headquarters and distribution center.
 This lease expires in October 2021, with options to renew until October 2041.
 We also lease a 22,900 square foot warehouse facility in Dallas, Texas, for use as additional warehouse space.
-This lease expires in January 2014.
+This lease expires in January 2014, with an option to renew until January 2017.